Martyrs' Day (Panama): Flag Pole Incident

 While a Panamanian response to the flag raisings by the Zonians was expected, the crisis took most Americans by surprise.
 Several years later, Lyndon B. Johnson wrote in his memoirs that: "When I heard about the students' action, I was certain we were in for trouble."

-The news of the actions of the Balboa High School reached the students at the Instituto Nacional, Panama's top public high school.
+The news of the actions at Balboa High School reached the students at the Instituto Nacional, Panama's top public high school.
 Led by 17-year-old Guillermo Guevara Paz, 150 to 200 demonstrating students from the institute crossed the street into the Canal Zone, and marched through the neighborhoods to Balboa High School, carrying their school's Panamanian flag and a sign proclaiming their country's sovereignty over the U.S. Canal Zone.
 They had first informed their school principal and the Canal Zone authorities of their plans before setting out on their march.
 Their intention was to raise the Panamanian flag on the Balboa High School flagpole, alongside the U.S. flag.

-At Balboa High, the Panamanian students were met by Canal Zone police and a crowd of Zonian students and adults.
+At Balboa High School, the Panamanian students were met by Canal Zone police and a crowd of Zonian students and adults.
 After negotiations between the Panamanian students and the police, a small group was allowed to approach the flagpole, while police kept the main group back.

 A half-dozen Panamanian students, carrying their flag, approached the flagpole.
 In response, the Zonians surrounded the flagpole, sang "The Star-Spangled Banner" and rejected the deal between the police and the Panamanian students.
 Scuffling broke out.
 The Panamanians were driven back by the Zonian civilians and police.
 In the course of the scuffle, Panama's flag was torn.